 Curating talent with talent communities is a must

 Talent communities are cloud-based platforms that enable organizations to connect with passive candidates who aren't currently on the job market but are interested in your organization's employer brand.
 Talent communities are focused on two way communication, and when executed and maintained correctly, can convert career site visitors into a database where they are nurtured over time with relevant content.
 When appropriate, candidates are funnelled into your Applicant Tracking System (ATS) and positioned for engagement.

+There are many benefits to Direct Sourcing.
 Talent communities allow organizations to capture, curate, engage and hire more qualified candidates faster.